Enable persistent chat - Amazon Connect

 Note

-Using multiple chat transcript buckets or changing the chat transcript file name that is generated by Amazon Connect is not supported for persistent chats.
+In addition, please ensure past chat transcripts can be retrieved from your instance's Amazon S3 bucket.
+Using multiple chat transcript buckets or changing the chat transcript file name that is generated by Amazon Connect will prevent retrieval of transcripts, and will not allow chats to persist.

 Example use cases